Allianzcortex/FBRank/README.md

 #### What Is It ?

-FBRank is an terminal tool which can help you review football information
+FBRank is a terminal tool which can help you review football information

 #### Usage